AIngleLab/AIngle-Wiki/README.md

 # kafka connection invoker
 producer = KafkaProducer(bootstrap_servers=["kafka.aingle.ai:9092"])
-# Creating table into database!!!
+# Creating a connection to the table that contains your dog suite data!!!
-# Connect to sqlite database
+# The following example connects to sqlite database.
+In your case you should substitute the following line for your database.
 conn = sqlite3.connect('../data.db')

+# This is an example for PostgreSQL.
+#conn = psycopg2.connect(
+#    host="localhost",
+#    database="suppliers",
+#    user="postgres",
+#    password="Abcd1234")

 # cursor object
 cursor = conn.cursor()
 # drop query